-Qnexa is a proprietary investigational treatment involving low doses of active ingredients from two previously approved products, topiramate and phentermine.
+Qnexa is a proprietary oral investigational pharmaceutical treatment for obesity that incorporates low doses of active ingredients from two previously approved products, topiramate and phentermine.
 By combining each of these compounds, we believe Qnexa can simultaneously address excessive appetite and high threshold for satiety, or the feeling of being full, the two main mechanisms that impact eating behavior.
-We believe Qnexa is the first investigational product to treat obesity in this manner.
-In a recent Phase 2 clinical trial involving 200 patients and conducted by Duke University, over 50% of obese patients experienced 10% or more total body weight loss in a 24-week study.
-Our first patent covering Qnexa was issued June 6, 2006.
-In addition, Qnexa is the subject of multiple U.S. and International patent applications.